BAM-PFA/edith/documentation/workflow documentation/proposedWorkflows.md

 &nbsp;&nbsp;&nbsp;&nbsp;logs/ <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;log.txt<br>

-4) If required, `mm` can send a ProRes copy back to the ~~QNAP~~ RAID for Dave to pick up and do post-processing on.
+7) If required, `pymm` can send a ProRes copy back to the RAID for Dave to pick up and do post-processing on.
-4) [`ltopers`](https://github.com/amiaopensource/ltopers) writes SIPs to LTO on a regular basis.
-Think this is where you call a SIP an AIP
+8) Code taken from [`ltopers`](https://github.com/amiaopensource/ltopers) allows a user to write SIPs to LTO, as well as formatting or ejecting tapes, as well as retrieving data from tape.
-6) All these steps are recorded as they happen to a MySQL database set up through `mm`.
+9) All these steps are recorded as they happen to a MySQL database created by `pymm`.

 ## (1) Film scan (prores master)

 ### one reel
-* Gibbs scans a single reel and outputs a single ProRes file
+* Projectionist scans a single reel and outputs a single ProRes file
 * It is an accessioned film so the filename includes a 5-digit sequence corresponding to the last section of the accession number (e.g. 1612-01-**12345**).
   * Or maybe it only has a barcode, so the filename includes the PM###### number  (example-title_00000_**pm001234**_R01-of-01.mov)
-* Gibbs transfers the correctly named file to the ~~QNAP~~ drive.
+* Projectionist transfers the correctly named file to the QNAP.
+* Jon performs basic QC/file existence check and changes filenames as needed.
+Moves correct file to QNAP watched folder.
+* EDITH syncs the folder to the server RAID and deletes the extra copy on the QNAP.
 * Jon goes to the ResourceSpace home screen and chooses the Ingest Files tab.
 He checks 'Run Ingest' for the files he wants to ingest and chooses the options that apply to each ingest:
   * Send a ProRes mezzanine to Dave's pick-up folder on the ~~QNAP~~
-  *
 * then he hits *__INGEST__*.

 * `EDITH` does the following: